 Get-MpComputerStatus

-The above command will list every detail of Microsoft Defender.
-If the Microsoft Defender is running on your system, it would show ‘True’ on the AntivirusEnable field.
+The above command will list every detail of Windows Security.
+If the security tool is running on your system, it will show True on the AntivirusEnable field.

-If you timely install all Windows 10 updates, you don’t need to follow this method.
-However, if you don’t update Windows 10, then yo might need to update the Microsoft Defender application.
-To update Microsoft defender, execute the command –
+If you timely install all Windows updates, you don’t need to follow this method.
+However, if you don’t update, you will have to update the Windows Security app manually.

 Update-MpSignature